maziarraissi/ParametricGP/README.md

 ## Installing Dependencies

-This code reqires Autograd (https://github.com/HIPS/autograd) to be installed.
+This code depends on `autograd` (https://github.com/HIPS/autograd) which can be installed using

     pip install autograd